 Rent bikes from the best

 Explore Montréal on a high-quality, new rental bike from bike rental shops big and small.
-In the Plateau neighbourhood, check out Fitz & Follwell and Spade & Palacio for both tours and comfortable rental bikes of all sizes, as well as La Bicycletterie JR for bike rentals.
-In the Old Port, tour company Montréal On Wheels also rents new road bikes, tandems, hybrid bikes and child carriers.
+In the Old Port, tour company Montréal On Wheels rents new road bikes, tandems, hybrid bikes and child carriers.
 Near the Atwater Market and Lachine Canal, rent bikes from Ma Bicyclette.
+In the Plateau neighbourhood, check out Fitz Montréal Bike Tours and Spade & Palacio for both tours and comfortable rental bikes of all sizes, as well as La Bicycletterie JR for bike rentals.

 Add zip to your ride at Dyad, specialists in electric bikes and scooters as well as conventional bicycles.
-At Parc Jean-Drapeau and in the Old Port, go to Ecorecreo to rent quadricycles, electric bikes and bikes and even go on a guided Segway tour – or take to the open water on Ecorecreo's pedal boats and kayaks (and if you're feeling the need for speed, hop on a jet ski with Wet Set MTL!).
+At Parc Jean-Drapeau and in the Old Port, go to Ecorecreo to rent quadricycles and electric bikes or even go on a guided Segway tour.
+Or take to the open water on Ecorecreo's pedal boats and kayaks (and if you're feeling the need for speed, hop on a jet ski with Wet Set MTL!).

 Take a two-wheeled tour